 A great place to start learning about motivation is to start understanding your own motivations.
 The key to helping to motivate your employees is to understand what motivates them.
 So what motivates you?
 Consider, for example, time with family, recognition, a job well done, service, learning, etc. How is your job configured to support your own motivations?
 What can you do to better motivate yourself?

-2. Always work to align goals of the organization with goals of employees
+2. Always work to align the goals of the organization with the goals of the employees

-3. Key to supporting the motivation of your employees is understanding what motivates each of them
+3. The key to supporting the motivation of your employees is understanding what motivates each of them

 4. Recognize that supporting employee motivation is a process, not a task

 Organizations change all the time, as do people.
 Indeed, it is an ongoing process to sustain an environment where each employee can strongly motivate themselves.
 If you look at sustaining employee motivation as an ongoing process, then you’ll be much more fulfilled and motivated yourself.

 5. Support employee motivation by using organizational systems (for example, policies and procedures) — don’t just count on good intentions

 Don’t just count on cultivating strong interpersonal relationships with employees to help motivate them.
 The nature of these relationships can change greatly, for example, during times of stress.
 Instead, use reliable and comprehensive systems in the workplace to help motivate employees.
 For example, establish compensation systems, employee performance systems, organizational policies and procedures, etc., to support employee motivation.
 Also, establishing various systems and structures helps ensure a clear understanding and equitable treatment of employees.

 Steps You Can Take to Support the Motivation of Others